 To promote friendship between the local community and non-Japanese living there

 Japan Climate Systems Corporation (JCS), which manufactures and sells automotive parts, has supported the Higashihiroshima City International Friendship Futsal League, which has aimed to promote international friendship, since its foundation.
 JCS has formed a team of non- Japanese employees that play in the league.
 The company has also provided financial and other assistance to run the league through Higashihiroshima Mazda-kai, an organization composed of Higashihiroshima companies in which JCS serves as chair and secretariat.

-In addition to financial assistance to run the league, JCS planned and held the HigashihiroshimaMazda-kai Cup and other exchange events.
-Through the Higashihiroshima Mazda-kai, JCS also helped organize events to promote interaction with people in welfare facilities and other community events.
+In addition to providing financial assistance to run the league, JCS organized the Higashihiroshima Mazda-kai Cup as an exchange event.
+Through the Higashihiroshima Mazda-kai, JCS also helped to have junior high school students accepted into workplace hands-on learning programs, and to organize events to promote interaction with people in welfare facilities and other community events.

 To contribute to the mutual growth and benefit of the company and the community through partnership

 Yoshiwa Kogyo Co., Ltd., which manufactures and sells automotive parts, concluded in June 2007 an agreement called "Community and Business Partnership (One Village, One Company: Shimane*1)" with the town of Yoshika in Shimane Prefecture, where its plant is located.
 Through this partnership, the company supports community revitalization.